 Visit the Weekly Torah Commentary at Tikkun Magazine. read more

-We are delighted to learn of your interest in exploring conversion to Judaism and
+We are delighted to learn of your interest in exploring conversion to Judaism and joining the Jewish people.

-having a Jewish soul.
+You may already be on the path, and in some sense you may experience yourself (and others may recognize you) as already having a Jewish soul.
 And nevertheless the process takes some time and commitment.

 We want you to know what would be involved if you do this process under the supervision of Rabbi Lerner at Beyt Tikkun Synagogue.

 I. Study of Judaism

 You should become familiar with Judaism, Jewish history, and Jewish religious and cultural practices.
 This requires an immersion in reading and some course work.
 You should enroll in whatever courses are available directly through Beyt Tikkun and check out what other courses may be available through Lehrhaus Judaica or at local Jewish study programs.
 Once you've gotten a foundation, we will tailor some of the specific study to your specific situation.
 If you have already mastered a great deal of the intellectual foundation, the course work may focus more on development of spiritual skills.
 For most people in the conversion process, it makes more sense to get a specific tutor who will supervise your work.
 Many of our members have worked successfully with Patty Moscovitz in Foster City--she is an excellent guide in the process.
 You can contact her at 650-349-1222 or email Putins@aol.com You may find another tutor, but s/he must be approved by the rabbi.
 The tutor will provide weekly supervision of your studies.